On sparsity, power-law and clustering properties of graphex processes: Introduction

 \section{Introduction}

 The ubiquitous availability of large, structured network data in various scientific areas ranging from biology to social sciences has been a driving force in the development of statistical network models~\citep{Kolaczyk2009,Newman2010}.
 Vertex-exchangeable random graphs, also known as $W$-random graphs or graphon models~\citep{Hoover1979,Aldous1981,Lovasz2006,Diaconis2008} offer in particular a flexible and tractable class of random graph models.
 It includes many models, such as the stochastic block-model~\citep{Nowicki2001}, as special cases.
 Various parametric and nonparametric model-based approaches~\citep{Palla2010,Lloyd2012,Latouche2016}, or nonparametric estimation procedures~\citep{Wolfe2013,Chatterjee2015,Gao2015} have been developed within this framework.
-Although very flexible, it is known that vertex-exchangeable random graphs are necessarily dense~\citep{Lovasz2006,Orbanz2015}, that is the number of edges scales quadratically with the number of nodes; this property is considered unrealistic for many real-world networks.
+Although very flexible, it is known that vertex-exchangeable random graphs are dense~\citep{Lovasz2006,Orbanz2015}, that is the number of edges scales quadratically with the number of nodes; this property is considered unrealistic for many real-world networks.

+To achieve sparsity, rescaled graphon models have been proposed in the literature~\citep{BollobasRiordan2009,BickelChen2009,BickelChenLevina2011,Wolfe2013}.
+While these models can capture sparsity, they are not projective; additionally, standard rescaled graphon models cannot simultaneously capture sparsity and a clustering coefficient bounded away from 0 (see Section \ref{sec:discussion}).

-Recently, a line of work~\citep{Caron2017,Veitch2015,Borgs2016} showed that, by modeling the graph as an exchangeable point process, the classical vertex-exchangeable/graphon framework can be naturally extended to the sparse regime, while preserving its flexibility and tractability.
+These limitations are overcome by another line of works initiated by~\cite{Caron2017}, \cite{Veitch2015} and \cite{Borgs2018}.
+They showed that, by modeling the graph as an exchangeable point process, the classical vertex-exchangeable/graphon framework can be naturally extended to the sparse regime, while preserving its flexibility and tractability.
 In such a representation, introduced by \cite{Caron2017}, nodes are embedded at some location $\theta_i\in\mathbb R_+$, and the set of edges is represented by a point process on the plane